Monday, July 10, 2017

 Curecanti NRA also has the Free, first come-first serve Gateview campground with great fishing in the Lake Fork a few miles south of Blue Mesa.
 BLM has the $5/night Red Bridge campground on the same gravel road, but 4 miles farther south, which locates it just outside the NRA.
 The Gateview and Red Bridge campgrounds have 6 and 7 campsites, respectively, with pit toilets, picnic tables, and fire grates, but water during summer and early fall only at Gateview.
 Although neither site nor Lake City have a Free RV dump, there are dumps in both Gunnison and Montrose.
 To get to the campgrounds from Gunnison, turn south off US 50 onto paved CO 149 at the upper end of Blue Mesa Reservoir and go approximately 20 miles to gravel Blue Mesa Cutoff Road (CR 25).
 Turn north and go 2.3 miles on CR 25 to Red Bridge, then an additional 4 miles on CR 64 to Gateview.
 Don't cross the bridge on CR 25!
 Stay beside the river on Blue Mesa Road--the old roadbed of the D&RGW Lake City Branch.
 Incidentally, the water in the Lake Fork at Gateview was so clear that I watched 18"-20" rainbow trout feeding on the bottom of a 10' deep pool located just below a huge boulder and I didn't have my fly rod with me!
 Lesson learned: I now keep a fly rod and reel in our motorhome as an "emergency measure".

-CDOT 2024 construction note: The reconstruction of the US 50 Middle and Lake Fork bridges over Blue Mesa Reservoir just east of Sapinero is scheduled to be completed this fall.
+CDOT 2024 construction note: The emergency reconstruction of the US 50 Middle and Lake Fork bridges over Blue Mesa Reservoir just east of Sapinero is scheduled to be completed this fall.
 On Oct.
 16, 2024, one lane on both bridges reopened to all types of motor vehicles, but with a pilot car and alternating traffic.
 I crossed the bridges on Oct.
 23 and was delayed less than 30 minutes in getting across both bridges.
-That is considerably quicker than the 37-mile, CR26 one-lane gravel road/CO 149 two-lane paved highway detour that was in effect all summer and early fall.
+On Nov.
+12, the Middle Bridge opened both lanes to all traffic and both lanes of the Lake Fork Bridge should be opened in early December.

 Black Canyon of the Gunnison National Park has the South Rim Campground with three loops, but only Loop B has 20/30A hookups for $34($17)/night and Loops A and C dry camping is $20($10)/night (2024 rates).
 NO 50A power, NO water fill for RVs, and NO RV dump are available in the park and it is 15 miles to the nearest store or restaurant.
 So, bring EVERYTHING you need for overnight camping with you!